mojaveexpressguide/mojaveexpressguide.github.io/docs/MEG - Patches & Tweaks.md

 ### MEG - Navmesh Compatibility Patch

 This is a premade **Navmesh Compatibility Patch** for MEG.
-This requires YUP, AWLOP, NVInteriors, New Vegas Landscape Overhaul Re-Remastered, The Living Desert, Uncut Wasteland, Vanilla Enhancements, New Vegas Killer, New Vegas Bounties, Lucky Jim's Cache, Sweets Pain NV, Home and Safehouse Tweaks, Uncut Wasteland - NVInteriors Remastered Patch.
+This requires YUP, AWLOP, NVInteriors, New Vegas Landscape Overhaul Re-Remastered, The Living Desert, Uncut Wasteland, Vanilla Enhancements and Uncut Wasteland - NVInteriors Remastered Patch.

 **Installation:**